Zettlr/Zettlr/scripts/test-gui/test-files/Rendering/Citations.md

 Inline citation with only suffix:

-Lorem ipsum @Marx1962 [this is a suffix] dolor sit amet.
+Lorem ipsum @Marx1962 [this is a suffix p.
+234 and more] dolor sit amet.